Note: This is based on The Forbidden Game by L. J. Smith. I really encourage you to buy or borrow the book!

 "Awesome, let's get this party started!"
 Ino yelled as she danced sensually into the living room, picking up a pizza and stuffing it into her mouth.

-Once everybody was settled in with a mountain of food on their plates, Sakura started the movie.
+Once everybody was settled in with a mountain of food on their plates, Sakura played a movie.

 Tenten quickly got up from her seat on the couch and brought a gift wrapped in brown paper, the size of large poster.
 It was quite thick and heavy, but she had the muscle mass to bench press Hinata so it served her no problem in weight, but only in size.